Table of Contents

 Since the GTX 1660 Super performs better for only a small extra cost, it is also a tactical hit against its rival AMD’s RX 5500 XT.
 It’s a great value GPU, and its existence is the main reason that RX 5500 XT isn’t on the list.
 It’s mean it not only knocked out other GTX 1660 series cards but also AMD’s RX 5500 XT.

-Though AMD’s RX 5600 XT (not RX 5500 XT) still positions on the top of the victory stand for mid-tier Graphics Cards, the economical GTX 1660 Super is the best option for those looking to cut some corners.
+Though AMD’s RX 5600 XT (not RX 5500 XT) still positions on the top of the victory stand for mid-tier Best Graphics Cards for Games, the economical GTX 1660 Super is the best option for those looking to cut some corners.

 Nvidia GeForce GTX 1660 Ti A modern mainstream card that replaces the GTX 1060